 - 1. To undertake activities that support the Department, Faculty, MRC Unit or LSHTM; - 2.
 To reflect LSHTM's EDI goals in your work and behaviour; - 3.
-To participate in LSHTM's PDR process. - 4.
-To participate actively in research groups within HSRP, and within LSHTM centres
+To participate in LSHTM's PDR process.

 External Contribution

 1. To demonstrate good external citizenship by contributing to learned society/conference events, journal and grant reviews etc;